emmahokken/computer-vision-2/assignment_1/README.txt

 --visualize 	--> 	whether to visualize the result --merge_method	-->	{3.1,3.2} method for merging, always use uniform sampling --dist_measure	-->	{nn,kd} method for measuring distance, nearest neighbour or kd-trees

+If one wishes to merge images the code should be run as follows.

+python Code/main.py --merge True.

+If one wishes to only run the ice algorithm on for example the first two images, the code should be run as follows

+python Code/main.py --start 0 --end 1